Woman and her two adult daughters walking in a park

 Getting tested

 Learn what the genetic test involves and possible results.
-Find out what you need to think about before deciding to start the testing process.
+Find out what you may want to think about before deciding to have genetic testing.

 What do the results mean for me?